List of Weapons

 1d12 (12) | 2d8 (16) | 2d10 (20) | 2d12 (24) | 3d10 (30) | 3d12 (36) | 4d10 (40) | 4d12 (48) | 5d10 (50) | 5d12 (60) |

-If a creature's Strength score is 20 or more, or has the Powerful Build feature, then the creature can wield a weapon of one size larger.
+If a creature has the Powerful Build race feature or the Mighty Grip feat, then the creature can wield a weapon of one size larger.
 A small creature can use weapons the same way a medium creature can, a medium-sized creature can wield larger weapons, but not to the same extent as a large creature.
 The "+" represents the in-between stages between size categories past medium size.
-To wield a weapon of two size categories requires the feat Mighty Grip.

 Light